 It rains for 6+ days a month.

 Milan surprisingly was very clean and actually enjoyable in the rain.
 We visited churches, museums/galleries and went shopping.
-It was a good experience taking a ride through the city soaking in the lovely weather (yea we like rains, and a nice cuppa latte and croissant to go with it).
+It was a good experience taking a ride through the city soaking in the lovely weather (yea we like rain, and a nice cuppa latte and croissant to go with it).

 The only thing to remember is that you won’t be able to enjoy its urban parks in the rain – it looked nice and green though.